Division of Biology and Medicine

 While formal presentation of the thesis is required, there is not a specific set of criteria for evaluation.
 Advisors have the opportunity to comment on the presentation in the formal evaluation.
 Advisors should develop a mentoring plan to teach students about the various approaches to presenting scientific research.
 Opportunities for students to practice the presentation, receive, and incorporate feedback is especially helpful and encouraged.

 Biology honors applicants are required to present their thesis research and senior capstone students are encouraged to do the same (though this is not a requirement).
-The Program in Biology will host the Annual Biology Senior Research, Capstone, and Declaration Day event on Wednesday, April 17th, 2024 in Alumnae Hall Auditorium
+The Program in Biology will host the Annual Biology Senior Research, Capstone, and Declaration Day event in Alumnae Hall Auditorium on Monday April 21, 2025, from 10am - noon.

 Students are required to submit a pdf of their final thesis to their Thesis Advisor, Second Reader and the BUE Office via email by the third Friday in April (see timeline above).